 You can apply for reemployment assistance (unemployment) online: https://connect.myflorida.com

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to help workers get trained, certified and placed in high demand careers such as information technology, cyber-security, business intelligence, project management and more.
+It provides no cost training grants to assist workers get trained, certified and placed in high demand careers such as IT, cyber-security, business intelligence, project management and more.
 The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in high demand fields to those who are eligible for this grant.
-This training is designed to make your resume marketable so you can get hired and return to the workforce.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in high demand fields to those who are eligible for this grant.
+This training is designed to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you qualify, everything is paid for, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+If you qualify, everything is covered, even the exam.
+The amounts vary by county but can be as high as $10,000 depending where you live.

-They have set aside more funding to help more people get assistance.
-On March 18th, 2020 The Department of Labor funded an additional $100 million for dislocated worker grants.
+They have set aside more funding to help those who lost their jobs.
+On March 18th, 2020 The Department of Labor set aside an additional $100 million for dislocated worker grants.
 Workforce programs also received more funding under the new law.
-Helping the unemployed back to work is of greatest importance in order to kick start the economy once more.
+Helping the unemployed back to work is a priority in order to kick start the economy once more.

-Sadly, no. The CareerSource offices that oversee the WIOA program are closed to the public.
-Some counties, like Pinellas, Pasco and Hernando counties, have employees working from home to work on these applications so dislocated workers can get the help they need.
-At this critical time when so many more people need help, some other counties have chosen instead to stop processing applications until they reopen.
+Sadly, no. The CareerSource offices that run the program are closed to the public.
+Some counties, like Pinellas, Pasco and Hernando counties, have WIOA counselors working from home to work on these applications so dislocated workers can get assistance.
+At a time when so many unemployment has skyrocketed, some other counties have chosen instead to stop processing applications until they reopen.